wayetender/whip/web/source/docs/artifact-eval.md

 quit                            - Exits the program
 > add 2 2
 [Whip] Contract Failure: Failed postcondition  result == a + b
-	 Occurring at: adder:8001 {['adder']} proxiedby ('adder', 38001)
+	 Occurring at: service Adder with default index at adder:8001 vouched for by adder
 	 Variables:
 	   - a = 2
 	   - b = 2
 	   - result = 3

 2 + 2 = 3
+> quit
 ```

+We can see now in this case the adder service was vouched for by the adder
+adapter (the name "adder" comes from the `whip/adapter_adder.yaml` configuration
+file).

-> **Objective 5:** Whip uses precise blame under full deployment (Section 3.4)
+> **Objective 5:** Whip uses precise blame for indexed contracts (end of Section 2)

-Finally, we show how Whip tracks client-side errors with a special indexed contract
+Finally, we show how Whip tracks indexed contracts with a special indexed contract
 form given in `whip/calculator.indexed.whip`.
 This indexed contract provides adder
 services only when the first operand (`a`) is exactly equal to 1.
 In all other cases,
 the adder service and discovery service do not vouch for its behavior.
+In other words,
+if the client provides an `a` operand to the adder that is not exactly `1` then
+it will vouch for the behavior of the adder service.

+Modify each Whip configuration file (`adapter_adder.yaml`, `adapter_client.yaml`,
+and `adapter_discovery.yaml`) to have the `spec` field be `whip/calculator.indexed.whip`
+instead of `whip/calculator.whip`.

+Once the configuration files are modified, we can rebuild the containers and try
+running the client with different arguments for `a`:

 ```
 $ docker-compose down
-$ docker-compose up --build -d
 ...
+$ docker-compose build
+...
-$ docker-compose run client ./run_client.sh
+$ docker-compose run client
 connected to discovery service discovery:8000 Available Commands: add [n1] [n2]                   - Get a random adder and compute n1+n2